 “We walked seven miles along the mournful Susquehanna.
 It is a terrifying river.
 It has bushy cliffs on both sides that lean like hairy ghosts over the unknown waters.
 Inky night covers all.
 Sometimes from the railyards across the river rises a great red locomotive flare that illuminates the horrid cliffs.”

 Today, my experience of the same river valley is somewhat flipped.
 My family has been making a living moving among communities in Maryland and Pennsylvania along the river for nearly 400 years.
-I see more loss in the absence of transportation along the rails and the river than I do terror at the machinery that used to operate on its banks.
-I suppose diesel doesn’t command the same respect, but I find atrophy worse than fire.
+I see more loss in the absence of transportation along the rails and the river than I do terror.
+Lost pathway mean barricades to experience.
+I find this atrophy worse than fire.